 If you found your way here because you’re at your wits end with your own RAD loved one, understand first that I’m not a psychologist or social worker.
 I’m simply an adoptive mom in the RAD trenches, trying to heal her kiddo while keeping her sanity.
-Perhaps I can offer you information you didn’t have before, point you in a helpful direction, and share what has worked (and not worked) in my home.
+Perhaps, through this blog series, I can offer you information you didn’t have before, point you in a helpful direction, and share what has worked (and not worked) in my home.

 Sometimes all we RAD parents need is to feel validated and know we aren’t alone.

 What does normal attachment look like?

 Usually, we learn attachment – the ability to trust and bond with other humans – as infants.
 We cry, and a caregiver comforts us.
 We are fed when hungry, cleaned when dirty, and played with when lonely.
 Through this process of having our needs consistently met, we learn that people – especially our caregivers – are trustworthy people who have our best interests at heart.